NOTE: This is an old post from the first time I attended the SM Mall of Asia’s Grand Festival of Lights Parade.

 Have you seen The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade?
 Now that’s a mouthful!
 If you haven’t yet, then you better start making plans.
 There are only a few more on schedule.
 While you’re thinking about it, do read this post and check some of the photos I took during The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade.

 I didn’t take the best photos.
 A bit dreary, actually; The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade is anything but.
 We didn’t get the best seats.

 Who best to usher in The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade than… Santa!
 No, he’s not one of those wearing a ton of makeup or a fake beard Santa.
 He’s the real deal!
 And he takes his time to greet the kids.
 There are several floats, all of them accompanied by a group of dancers/performers in costumes complete with LED lights, all of them cheerfully dancing to their own Christmas carol soundtrack.

-The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade happens every Saturday of December until the 21st; with the last parade on Christmas day.
+The SM Mall of Asia’s (MOA) Grand Festival of Lights Parade happens every Saturday of December, with the last parade on Christmas day.

 Parade starts 5:30 pm at the North Arcade (that’s the area near IMAX, just in front of Starbucks), goes around the front of the mall to the South Arcade, then stops along the length of Seaside Boulevard, around seven-ish, for the fireworks display.